nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 3:** The user responds with either 'yes' or 'no' to indicate whether the recalled translation matches the recorded one.

-**Step 4:** If 'yes' is chosen, the `rememberWord` method within the `Model` class is invoked with the 'true' parameter; if 'no' is chosen, it is invoked with 'false'.
+**Step 4:** If 'yes' is chosen, the `updateLevel` method within the `FlashCard` class is invoked with the 'true' parameter; if 'no' is chosen, it is invoked with 'false'.

-**Step 5:** Inside the `rememberWord` method, the proficiency level of the current word is updated, and the next review date for the word is determined based on the updated proficiency level.
+**Step 5:** Inside the `updateLevel` method, the proficiency level of the flash card is updated, and the next review date for the word is determined based on the updated proficiency level.

+**Step 6:** The `hasNextRound` method within the `Model` class is invoked to determine whether there are more words to review.

-**Step 6:** The `nextReviewWord` method is called to present the next word for review.
-If there are no more words to review, the session concludes.
+**Step 7:** If there are more words to review, the next word is retrieved from the model and displayed on the screen.
+If there are no more words to review, the review session is concluded.

+**Step 8:** The user repeats steps 2-7 until the review session is concluded.

 The following sequence diagram summarizes the workflow when a user executes a `yes` command: